-&lt;sup>1 "Ich bin halt doch kein Platoniker.
+&lt;sup>1 Postscriptum of B.L.
+Van der Waerden's letter to Hellmuth Kneser dated Zürich, 10 July 1966, [NSUB, Cod.
+Ms. H. Kneser A 93, Blatt 19]: Ich bin halt doch kein Platoniker.
 Für mich ist Mathematik keine Betrachtung von Seiendem, sondern Konstruieren im Geiste.
-Das Tetragonizein te kai parateinein kai prostithenai, von dem Platon im Staat 527A so verächtlich redet, ist mein Element."
-Postscript of Bartel L. van der Waerden's letter to Hellmuth Kneser dated Zürich, 10 July, 1966, [NSUB, Cod.
-Ms. H. Kneser A 93, Blatt 19].
-Van der Waerden begs to differ with the following passage of Plato's Republic (as it appears in Benjamin Jowett's translation): "Yet anybody who has the least acquaintance with geometry will not deny that such a conception of the science is in flat contradiction to the ordinary language of geometricians.-How so?-They have in view practice only, and are always speaking in a narrow and ridiculous manner, of squaring and extending and applying and the like-they confuse the necessities of geometry with those of daily life; whereas knowledge is the real object of the whole science."
-The italicized words are quoted in Greek by van der Waerden.
+Das Tetragonizein te kai parateinein kai prostithenai, von dem Platon im Staat 527A so verächtlich redet, ist mein Element.
+Van der Waerden begs to differ from the following passage of Plato's Republic (in Benjamin Jowett's translation): "Yet anybody who has the least acquaintance with geometry will not deny that such a conception of the science is in flat contradiction to the ordinary language of geometricians. - How so? - They have in view practice only, and are always speaking in a narrow and ridiculous manner, of squaring and extending and applying and the like - they confuse the necessities of geometry with those of daily life; whereas knowledge is the real object of the whole science."
+The italicized words are quoted in Greek by Van der Waerden.

-$^{2}$ This definition was suggested to me by Catherine Goldstein several years ago to fix ideas in the course of a discussion.
+&lt;sup>2 This definition was suggested to me by Catherine Goldstein several years ago to fix ideas in the course of a discussion.